A Traveller’s Guide to Medical Care in Thailand: From Pharmacies to Hospitals

 Bumrungrad International Hospital

 I’ve never visited Bumrungrad Hospital, but many foreigners I talk to rave about it.
-It’s considered one of the biggest international hospitals in Southeast Asia, with world-class equipment and service.The hosptial is listed in the top 250 hospitals in the world.
+It’s considered one of the biggest international hospitals in Southeast Asia, with world-class equipment and service.The hospital is listed in the top 250 hospitals in the world.

 The hospital treats over 1 million patients yearly, with more than half being international visitors, either in the ER due to an accident or emergency, in outpatient for one-day treatments, complex health testing or for medical tourism.
 I like how the hospital is very transparent on its website about the cost of procedures.
 It’s located in Bangkok in Sukhumvit Soi 3.